Lily of the valley: Description

 Convallaria majalis is a herbaceous perennial plant that often forms extensive colonies by spreading underground stems called rhizomes.
 New upright shoots are formed at the ends of stolons in summer.
 These grow in the spring into new leafy shoots that still remain connected to the other shoots under ground.
 The stems grow to 15–35 cm tall, with two (rarely three) leaves 5–20 cm long and 3–7 cm broad.
 The flowering stems have a one-sided raceme of six to twelve pendulous flowers on the upper part of the stem.

-The flowers have six white tepals (rarely pink), fused at the base to form a bell shape and with reflexed tips, 5–10 mm diameter, and are sweetly scented; flowering is in late spring, typically May to June in Britain; in mild winters in the Northern Hemisphere it can be as early as March.
-The fruit is a small orange-red berry 5–7 mm diameter that contains an average of 3.9 large whitish to brownish seeds that dry to a clear translucent round bead 1–3 mm wide.
+The flowers have six white tepals (rarely pink, as in the cultivar Convallaria majalis 'Rosea', which has pink tepals), fused at the base to form a bell shape with reflexed tips; they are 5–10 mm diameter, and are sweetly scented.
+Flowering is in late spring, typically May to June in Britain.
+The fruit is a poisonous small orange-red berry approximately 5–7 mm diameter, containing an average of 3.9 large whitish to brownish seeds that dry to a clear translucent round bead 1–3 mm wide.
 The fruit persists for an average of 47.5 days.
 The fruit averages 85.8% water, and their dry weight includes 14.6% carbohydrates and 1.3% lipids.
 Plants are self-incompatible, and colonies consisting of a single clone do not set seed.